circa10a/terraform-provider-mcbroken/docs/index.md

 # Mcbroken Provider

-Base the count of your infrastucture resources on the national average of broken mcdonald's ice machines or by a city of your choosing.
+Base the count of your infrastucture resources on the current number of broken mcdonald's ice machines nationally or by a city of your choosing.
 Powered by [Mcbroken](https://mcbroken.com/).

 ## Example Usage